threenine/rea-intelligence/static/posts/global-economic-reset.md

 COVID-19 has affected the global economy in three main ways:
 * Directly affecting production
-* supply chain and market disruption
+* Supply chain and Market disruption
 * Financial impact on firms and financial markets.

+The truth is, Covid-19 has completely revealed the true fragility of the Global Economic system, providing definitive proof that it is a completely imaginary system, as presented in Yuval Noah Harari's book, [Sapiens: A Brief History of Humankind](https://amzn.to/39t6ZJw).